 With 185 points scored from seven-and-a-half seasons as a full-time F1 driver, his points tally outranks that of several World Champions from yesteryear.
 These names include Mario Andretti, James Hunt, John Surtees, Keke Rosberg, Alberto Ascari, Mike Hawthorn, Giuseppe Farina, Jochen Rindt, and Phil Hill.

-Alex Albon has 222 points to his name, with his three F1 2023 points finishes including his best result with Williams, that P7 having arrived at the Canadian Grand Prix, where he also delivered the Driver of the Day performance.
+Alex Albon has 228 points to his name, with his five F1 2023 points finishes including his best results with Williams, with two P7s to his name.

 The vast majority of his points have come courtesy of his two years racing for Toro Rosso and Red Bull, giving him a total of 197 before joining Williams in 2022.

-His tally has him just ahead of Jacques Laffite and Clay Regazzoni and, more significantly, clear of 1997 World Champion and compatriot Jacques Villeneuve to become the sport’s most points-scoring Canadian.
+His tally has him just ahead of Jacques Laffite and Clay Regazzoni and, more significantly, clear of 1997 World Champion and compatriot Jacques Villeneuve to become the sport’s highest points-scoring Canadian.

 Another single race winner after his victory in Brazil last year, Russell is unlikely to be looking over his shoulder back at Gasly due to their respective cars.